 Note taking, is a daily requirement for most of us, however, finding a good solution that can compete with commercial ones is hard.
 There is free software with a set of features that can compete and win with a commercial solution.

-I choose the notes with advanced and usable features as powerful encryption, cloud backup and synchronization, private note support, and multi-platform as it can run on Windows, Linux, and Mac OSX.
+We choose the notes with advanced and usable features as powerful encryption, cloud backup and synchronization, private note support, and multi-platform as it can run on Windows, Linux, and Mac OSX.

 Turtle is an open source note-taking application, built to organize notes, passwords, bookmarks, and images.
 It works fine with Linux, Mac OSX, and Windows.
 It has Google Chrome and Firefox browsers extensions.